Can frugal living save you money? Absolutely it can.

 - Unsubscribe from your favorite store emails

-More frugal living tips for transport
+More realistic frugal living tips to save on transport costs

 - Don’t buy a brand new car – 3 years is the sweet spot